subsequence.intervals

 SCALE_MODE_MAP(e.g."ionian","dorian","natural_minor","major_pentatonic").
 Useregister_scale()for custom scales. - low: Lowest MIDI note (inclusive).
 When

-countis set, this is the starting note from which the scale ascends. - high: Highest MIDI note (inclusive).
+countis set, this is the starting note from which the scale ascends.
+Iflowis not a member of the scale defined bykey, it is silently skipped and the first returned note will be the next in-scale pitch abovelow. - high: Highest MIDI note (inclusive).
 Ignored when

 countis set. - count: Exact number of notes to return.
 Notes ascend from